Nilasha-Indukuri/RAG-recommendation/README.md

   ![image](https://github.com/negjafari/recommender-system-and-RAG/assets/59292708/2498a6bd-df0f-454a-b064-11fb57c2e77b)

-## Installation
+## Usage

-In order to work with elasticsearch you have to run elastic search and use the API key and Cloud ID inorder to work with elasticsearch in colab.
+In order to work with elasticsearch you have to use your own API key and Cloud ID in google colab.

-## usage
-in order to work with the `Elastic_Search`, first download the json file `revised_data.json`
+You might download json file `revised_data.json` as well.

 ## Contact Us
 We're excited to hear from you!
 If you have any questions, suggestions, or need assistance, don't hesitate to reach out.